Badlands and Black Hills Photography Workshop

 • Balancing exposure for high-contrast scenes using filters

-• Working efficiently with a field-focused workflow that includes scouting, shooting, and reviewing
+• Developing an efficient field workflow that includes scouting, shooting, and simple reviews

 Itinerary

-Check in at Wall, South Dakota.
-You’ll need a permit, so you should either get it earlier in the day or expect to buy one at the gate.
+Arrive in Wall, South Dakota.
+You will need a park permit, which you can get earlier in the day or at the entrance gate.

-We’ll photograph the sunrise and stay in the field until the good light fades.
-After sunrise the workshop finishes.
+We photograph the sunrise and stay in the field until the morning light fades.
+The workshop ends after the final session.

 Additional Information